LWGO/LWGO.github.io/about.md

 permalink: /about/
 ---

 I'm Lars and I'm a product manager at HubSpot.
-When I'm not playing product manager, I'm probably skiing, hiking or reading.
+When I'm not playing at product management, I'm probably skiing, hiking or reading.

 If you want updates with my new posts, drop your details in the form below: